Morwenn/poplar-heap/README.md

 represent the number of elements to sift after the 15-element poplar above, considering that we sift every time two poplars of the same size come before the element to sift.
 The sequence goes on like this: 0, 1, 0, 2, 0, 1, 0, 3, 0, 1, 0, 2, 0, 1, 0, 4, 0, 1, etc...
-There seemed to be some logic that I did not understand, so looked it up on the internet and found that it corresponded to the beginning of the *binary carry sequence*, [A007814 in the on-line encyclopedia of integer sequences](https://oeis.org/A007814).
+There seemed to be some logic that I did not understand, so looked it up on the internet and found that it corresponds to the beginning of the *binary carry sequence*, [A007814 in the on-line encyclopedia of integer sequences](https://oeis.org/A007814).
 This specific sequence is also described as follows:

 > The sequence a(n) given by the exponents of the highest power of 2 dividing n